 For this reason, you not only need to make sure that you provide an estimate before each job but also ensure that your estimate is accurate.

-Estimates show your customer that you’re serious about the job and that you are capable of executing it smoothly.
+Drawing from our experience, estimates show your customer that you’re serious about the job and that you are capable of executing it smoothly.
 The result of an accurate estimate is customer satisfaction and more revenue for your business.